What resources should you use to prepare for PLAB Part 1:

 - The PLAB blueprint for PLAB Part 1:

 - The blueprint is a guide to what the exam covers and can help you to prepare.
-It sets out the knowledge, skills and behaviours you are expected to demonstrate in the exam and beyond.
+It sets out the knowledge, skills and behaviors you are expected to demonstrate in the exam and beyond.

 - All the topics and skills needed to pass are covered in the blueprint.